samply/beam/README.md

             <--------------->
                  BrokerId
 ```
+Although all IDs may look like fully-qualified domain names:
+- Only the *BrokerId* has to be a DNS-resolvable FQDN reachable via the network (Proxies will communicate with `https://broker1.samply.de/...`)
+- The *ProxyId* (`proxy2...`) is not represented in DNS but via the Proxy's certificate, which states `CN=proxy2.broker2.samply.de`
+- Finally, the *AppId* (`app3...`) results from using the correct API key in communication with the Proxy (Header `Authorization: app3.broker2.samply.de <app3's API key>`)

+In practice,
+- there is one Broker per research network (`broker1.samply.de`)
+- each site has one Bridgehead with one Proxy instance (`proxy2` for site #2)
+- many apps use `proxy2` to communicate within the network (`app1`, `app2`, `app3`, ...)

-This way each component, mainly applications but Proxies and Brokers as well,
-can be addressed in tasks and further federation of brokers is transparently
+This design ensures that each component, mainly applications but Proxies and Brokers as well, can be addressed in tasks.
+Should the need arise in the future, this network could be federated by federating the brokers (not unsimilar to E-Mail/SMTP, XMPP, etc.)
-possible.

 ## Getting started
 Running the `broker` binary will open a central broker instance listening on `0.0.0.0:8080`.
 The instance can be queried via the API (see next section).